wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * **New Filters in the Alerts Browser**: In the Alerts Browser, you can now also use a **Services** or **Applications** filter, so that you can filter for Applications-related alerts that you have [created and defined within Distributed Tracing](tracing_ui_overview.html#create-alerts).

+* **Ability to Update Apdex Threshold of Multiple Services**: With this release, you can update the Apdex Threshold of multiple Application Services at once.
+For information, see [Configure the Threshold Value](tracing_apdex.html#configure-the-threshold-t-value).

 ## 2021-18.x Release Notes

 No user-visible changes.